Gerrit Willem Dijsselhof

 Gerrit Willem Dijsselhof (1866 - 1924), was a Dutch painter involved in the arts and crafts movement.

 Biography

-He was born in Zwollerkerspel and studied first at the art academy in The Hague, but moved to Amsterdam in 1884 to follow lessons at the arts and crafts school.
+Born in Zwollerkerspel to a farmer, he studied first at the art academy in The Hague, but moved to Amsterdam in 1884 to follow lessons at the arts and crafts school.

 He was a member of Natura Artis Magistra and especially enjoyed watching their new aquarium which opened in 1882.
 He spent many afternoons after his studies at the art academy there sketching and painting the fish in watercolours.
 From 1897 he worked on furniture design for the firm E.J. van Wisselingh & Co., Amsterdam.
 He married the textile artist Willy Keuchenius.